-A target market in general are people or the group of people who have the potential to buy your product or need of your product.
-It is that segment of the market which a business want to sell their products to.
-If a business know what is their target market, it becomes easy for them to market their product.
+A target market in general is people or a group of people who have the potential to buy your product or need your product.
+It is that segment of the market to which a business wants to sell its products.
+If a business knows what its target market is, it becomes easy for them to market its product.

-With the help of this information, marketing team can create campaigns which are only focused on that segment of the market.
+With the help of this information, the marketing team can create campaigns that are only focused on that segment of the market.
 Moreover, it helps the production team to better their product according to their target market's needs.

 Types of Target Market

-Some of the most common types of target market which a business focus on are:
+Some of the most common types of the target market that a business focuses on are:

-- Gender Based - Example: A cosmetic company would want to target the females in their campaigns rather than including men and children.
+- Gender-Based - Example: A cosmetic company would want to target females in their campaigns rather than include men and children.

-- Age Based - Example: A toy company will focus to impress the kids by the products instead of impressing adults.
+- Age-Based - Example: A toy company will focus to impress the kids with the products instead of impressing adults.

-- Income Based - Example: A luxury car brand always try to promote their brand among the people with high income whereas an economy car brand will come up with campaigns and offers focused on lower or middle class people.
+- Income-Based - Example: A luxury car brand always tries to promote its brand among people with high income whereas an economy car brand will come up with campaigns and offers focused on lower or middle-class people.

 So following are target marketing strategies to grow your customer base.